 Read More: Types of Retirement Plans for Individuals

 Contribution and Withdrawal Similarities

-As I mentioned above, both 401k and 403(b) plans are tax-advantaged retirement vehicles offered by employers.
+Both 401k and 403(b) plans are tax-advantaged retirement vehicles offered by employers.
 There are a number of methods for funding, and the one most people are familiar with is deferral into the plan directly from your paycheck.
-For the 2020 calendar year, 401k and 403(b) plans have the following deferral limits:
+401k and 403(b) plans have the following deferral limits:

-In addition to the different employee demographics for both retirement accounts, 401k and 403(b) plans can have varying costs and investment choices.
+The main difference between the two plans is employment sponsorship.
+401k plans are offered by private, for-profit companies, while 403(b) plans are only available to nonprofit organizations and government employers.
+In addition to the employer demographics for both retirement accounts, 401k and 403(b) plans can have varying costs and investment choices.

 Some 403(b) plans offer an extra catch-up savings provision of $3,000 for longtime employees of the organization.
 This can turn into a significant extra savings option, so check with your plan administrator to learn if your plan allows this special treatment.

 Both 401k and 403(b) plans are powerful savings vehicles, especially if the employer makes contributions.
-One is not necessarily better than the other, and most employees don’t have a choice of which plan to use, so the most important thing to focus on is diligent, disciplined savings over time to pursue your long-term financial goals.
+One is not necessarily better than the other.
+Also, most employees don’t have a choice of which plan to use, so the most important thing to focus on is diligent, disciplined savings over time to pursue your long-term financial goals.

 The Bottom Line

 Preparing for retirement is part of your overall financial plan.
 You can take a few actions now to get yourself on the right track.

 - Download 65 Ways to Retire Smart, an actionable guide with insights from fiduciary financial advisors.
 The guide is free.